- September 29, 2020

 Can You Stop Paying Child Support Due to COVID-19?

 If you are one of the 7 million Americans with a child support agreement or order, you may be wondering how the COVID-19 pandemic will affect it.
 The economic effects of the pandemic have made it quite tricky for some parents to be able to afford to pay child support.
 However, the law remains clear that child support obligations still stand and orders are to be complied with unless a separate order provides otherwise.
+Contact your child custody lawyer for details.

 Will the Court Allow You to Stop Paying Child Support During COVID-19?